 Before you decide what you’re saying, before you think about what visuals you’ll use, before you pick out your training day outfit…plop yourself down and force yourself to answer these four questions as completely as you can.
 Write or type them out, save the file, and refer to it throughout your preparation.

-- Know your goals.
-What, specifically, do you want to achieve with this audience, by the time you finish presenting?
+- What are your goals?
+What, specifically, do you want to achieve with this audience by the time you finish presenting?
 The key here is to get as precise and specific as you can from the very start.
 Don’t settle for having your audience simply “understand.”
 Think about what you’d like them to think, do, and feel.
-Do you want them to “buy into,” “apply,” “change their minds about,” or “feel more confident”?
+Do you want them to “buy in to,” “apply,” “change their minds about,” or “feel more confident”?

-- Know the audience.
+- Who is your audience?
 While it’s safe to say you can never know too much about your audience, you rarely have the opportunity to survey or meet everyone before you speak.
 But you can ask and answer these key questions about your audience in relation to you, your presentation, and your topic:

 - What is our relationship?
 How do I want to be perceived?
 Am I colleague, expert, trusted resource, instigator?